Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Tser Pool Encampment.md

 FORTUNES OF [[RAVENLOFT]]

-If your card reading reveals that a treasure is here, it is hidden in one of the [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] wagons.
+If your card reading reveals that a treasure is here, it is hidden in one of the [[Vistani|Vistani]] wagons.
 Madam Eva grants the characters permission to search the wagons if they ask, and any such search yields the treasure.